fogus/spiel/pyramidenspiel/flibbertigibbet/README.markdown

 ## Movement costs

-Pyramids cost the following to move 1-square orthogonally from where they sit:
+Pyramids cost the following to move 1-square orthogonal from where they sit:

  1. Small pyramid
  2. Medium pyramid